fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 </figure>

 Moreover, the documentation is improving.
-The undocumented parts are mostly old code, and there is an ongoing effort to extend it.
+The undocumented parts are mostly old code, and there is an ongoing effort to cover that too.

 And again, Haskell's types come to the rescue!
 The type always enhances and often replaces the documentation in a more expressive way.